dariasmyr/data-analytics-template/readme.md

 2) Install the necessary dependencies:
 `npm install`
 3) Create and connect to your NeDB database by updating the database file path in `src/app.ts`.
-4) Start operating with your data using the separate modules in `src/modules/`.
+4) Start operating with your data using the separate modules in `src`.
 5) Save your results with Prisma ORM by updating the Prisma configuration in `prisma/schema.prisma`.
 6) Run `npm run build && npm start` to start the template.